jwharm/java-gi/website/docs/register.md

 public class MyObject extends GObject {
 ```

 However, the GObject type system itself will not recognize it as its own class.
 Therefore, you need to register your class as a new GType.
-You can do this manually by calling `GObjects.typeRegisterStaticSimple` and `GObjects.typeAddInterfaceStatic` (see the documentation [here](https://docs.gtk.org/gobject/func.type_register_static_simple.html) and [here](https://docs.gtk.org/gobject/func.type_add_interface_static.html)), but Java-GI offers an easy-to-use wrapper function: `Types.register(classname)`.
-This uses reflection to determine the name, parent class, implemented interfaces and overridden methods, and registers it as a new GType.
+To do this, Java-GI offers an easy-to-use wrapper function: `Types.register(classname)`.
+This will use reflection to determine the name, parent class, implemented interfaces and overridden methods, and will register it as a new GType.

-It is recommended to register the new gtype in a field `gtype` like this:
+It is recommended to register the new gtype in a static field `gtype` like this:

 ```java
     private static final Type gtype = Types.register(MyObject.class);